wamasi/dlp-filehandler/README.md

 4. Run: `path\to\dlp-script.ps1 -SU` to generate supporting files
    - Generates
       - `fonts` folder
-        - Place to store custom fonts used in `SubtitleEdit`, `subtitle_regex.py`, and `mkvmerge` to display custom font in subtitle file.
+        - Place to store custom fonts used in `SubtitleEdit` and `mkvmerge` to display custom font in subtitle file.
       - `shared` folder
         - Empty archive, bat, and cookie files.
       - `sites` folder